Michael Mizrachi: World Series of Poker

+During the 2025 series Mizrachi won the Poker Players Championship for a record fourth time, securing his seventh bracelet along with $1,331,322, and breaking a tie with fellow professional and three-time event winner Brian Rast.
+Mizrachi won the Main Event 19 days later, earning $10,000,000 and his eighth bracelet, as well as being inducted into the Poker Hall of Fame during his bracelet presentation.

 World Poker Tour

 In January 2005, Mizrachi finished fifth in the World Poker Tour (WPT) World Poker Open at a table also featuring Daniel Negreanu and Scotty Nguyen.
 The next month, he won a first prize of $1,859,909 at the L.A.
 Poker Classic, defeating a final table including Ted Forrest and Erick Lindgren.
 He also finished 11th place (out of 452 entrants) in the $25,000 WPT Championship.

 Cash games

 Mizrachi played during the second season of High Stakes Poker.

+Online poker

+Tournaments

+In 2024, Mizrachi won the $888 No Limit Hold'em - Crazy 8's Encore (Online Bracelet Event #30) marking his first online bracelet and sixth bracelet overall.

+Cash games

+Inspired by his brother Rob’s online poker success Michael started online with Paradise Poker's $5/$10 Limit Hold’em and quickly moved on to PokerStars’ $30/$60 and then $100/$200 games.